 The Tokugawa Peace:

 Life in Tokugawa Japan was peaceful but heavily controlled by the shogunal government.
 After a century of chaotic warfare, the Tokugawa Peace was a much-needed respite.
 For the samurai warriors, however, the change from Sengoku meant that they were forced to work as bureaucrats in the Tokugawa administration.
+The Sword Hunt ensured that nobody but the samurai had weapons.

 The samurai were not the only sector in Japan that faced changing life-styles or livelihoods under the Tokugawas.
 All sectors of society were confined to their traditional roles much more strictly than in the past, beginning in the time of Toyotomi Hideyoshi.
 The Tokugawas continued this harsher imposition of the four-tier class structure, imposing and enforcing rules about small details like which classes could use luxurious silks for their clothing or tortoiseshell for hair-pins.